-- 2.13.2 NOMINATION for these teams may be made by any affiliated member of TSNZ, subject to the following conditions: - 2.13.2.1 Members who wish to nominate for selection to any of the teams in Rule 2.13.1 shall complete the panel on the TSNZ Membership form and return to the TSNZ office not later than 30 April in the year of the event.
-The current TSNZ Capitation Fee must be forwarded with the membership form if not previously paid through an Outdoor Club - 2.13.2.2 The Executive Officer shall confirm nominees are current TSNZ affiliates and shall forward an acknowledgment of receipt to each nominee. - 2.13.2.3 The TSNZ Executive Officer shall not later than 5 May of the year of the event, forward a full list of nominations to the Secretary of each Association within the Island from which the nomination is received.
+- 2.13.2 NOMINATION for these teams may be made by any affiliated member of TSNZ, subject to the following conditions: - 2.13.2.1 Members who wish to nominate for selection to any of the teams in Rule 2.13.1 shall complete their nomination and submit it to the TSNZ office not later than 30 April in the year of the event.
+A nomination is only valid if the Member, at the time of nominations close (30 April), is a current TSNZ financial member for the capitation year of the event. - 2.13.2.2 Members may only nominate for the specific Island Teams that correlate to that Member's usual place of residence on 1 April in the year of the event i.e. if you live in the North Island you may only nominate for North Island and if you live in the South Island you may only nominate for South Island Teams. - 2.13.2.3 The TSNZ Executive Officer shall not later than 5 May of the year of the event, forward a full list of nominations to the Secretary of each Association within the Island from which the nomination is received.